ibrianfrancisco/gulp-setup/README.md

 #### Description
 My gulp setup used to create and design static sites quickly.
 Tasks that are automated:

-- Compiling SCSS to CSS and ES6 to JS
+- Compiles SCSS to CSS and ES6 to JS
+- PurgeCSS removes unused CSS
 - Soft refresh when files are changed
 - Minifying CSS and JS files
-- Renaming minified files

-#### Modules Used:
+#### Plugins Used:

 - Gulp
 - Browser Sync